yiisoft/cache-db/docs/internals.md

 ## Global testing

-The following steps are required to run the tests.
+The package is tested with [PHPUnit](https://phpunit.de/).
+To run tests:

 1. Run all Docker containers for each dbms.
 2. Install the dependencies of the project with composer.